errbufferoverfl/pearl-memory/README.md

 ```sh
 pipenv install
 ```
-3. Configure a Bing API key.
+3. Configure a Bing API key, Azure Translator API and Azure Text to Speech API.

-4. Replace the `BING-API-KEY` in `bing_settings.yaml` with Key 1 from Azure.
+4. In `bing_settings.yaml` replace the `BING-API-KEY`, `AZURE_TRANSLATE_KEY` and `AZURE_SPEECH_KEY`.

+5. Ensure the `translate_subscription_region` and `voice_subscription_region` is set to the region your resource is deployed in.
+Check [Speech-to-text, text-to-speech, and translation Regions](https://docs.microsoft.com/en-au/azure/cognitive-services/speech-service/regions#speech-sdk) for region short codes.

-5. Populate the `anki_search.csv` with the words you wish to turn into flash cards.
-You'll get the best results if you do not include the gender of the word (die, der, das).
+6. Populate the `anki_search.csv` with the words you wish to turn into flash cards.
+You can use English or German words and Pearl Memory will handle the translation to and from their respective language, this isn't perfect and some phrases such as `der Lenz` may not be 100% accurate.

 <!-- USAGE EXAMPLES -->
 ## Usage Examples